Women in the Catholic Church: Ordination of women

+The Danube Seven (Christine Mayr-Lumetzberger, Adelinde Theresia Roitinger, Gisela Forster, Iris Muller, Ida Raming, Pia Brunner and Angela White), a group of seven women from Germany, Austria, and the United States, were ordained on a ship on the Danube on 29 June 2002 by Rómulo Antonio Braschi, an Independent Catholic bishop whose own episcopal ordination was considered 'valid but illicit' by the Catholic Church.
+The women's ordinations were not, however, recognised as being valid by the Roman Catholic Church.
+As a consequence of this violation of canon law and their refusal to repent, the women were excommunicated in 2003.
+Since then several similar actions have been held by Roman Catholic Womenpriests, a group in favor of women's ordination in Roman Catholicism; this was the first such action.
+In the summer of 2003, two of the Danube Seven, Christine Mayr-Lumetzberger (from Austria) and Gisela Forster (from Germany), were ordained as bishops by several male bishops of independent churches not affiliated with the Vatican.
+These ordinations were done in secret and are not recognized as valid by the Roman Catholic Church.
+At the death of the male bishops, their identities will be revealed.
+Since then several similar actions have been held by Roman Catholic Womenpriests; this was the first such action for women being ordained bishops.
+In 2004 Genevieve Benay (from France), Michele Birch-Conery (from Canada), Astride Indrican (from Latvia), Victoria Rue (from the US), Jane Via (from the US), and Monika Wyss (from Switzerland) were ordained as deacons on a ship in the Danube.
+The women's ordinations were not, however, recognised as being valid by the Roman Catholic Church.
+As a consequence of this violation of canon law and their refusal to repent, the women were excommunicated.
+Since then several similar actions have been held by Roman Catholic Womenpriests; this was the first such action for women being ordained deacons.

 Presently, the Catholic Church has a shortage of priests in developed nations.
 To compensate, the Church has used "lay ecclesial roles".
 "Various forms of lay ministry in Catholicism have developed in the last quarter-century without any formal blueprint, but rather in response to the practical reality that parishes and dioceses could not catechize their new converts, run small faith groups, plan liturgies, and administer facilities if they had to rely exclusively upon priests to do so."

 "We have in the United States 35,000 lay ecclesial ministers, of whom something like 80 or 85 percent are women."
 This is a significant percentage, and this number shows how many women do not hold a leadership position within the Catholic Church.
 There may be a possibility of women being ordained as deacons, but this may seem improbable because Canon Law prevents women from being ordained as anything.
 People tend to believe that if a person is ordained a deacon then they are on their way to priesthood, but this is not true.
 Deacons and priests are two completely different orders.